orientechnologies/orientdb-docs/source/Concepts.md

 |[memory](Memory-storage.md)|Open a database completely in memory|`memory:petshop`|
 |remote|The storage will be opened via a remote network connection.
 It requires an OrientDB Server up and running.
 In this mode, the database is shared among multiple clients.
 Syntax: `remote:<server>:[<port>]/db-name`.
 The port is optional and defaults to 2424.|`remote:localhost/petshop`|

-### Database usage
+### Database Usage

-The database must always be closed once you've finished working with it.
+You must always close the database once you finish working on it.

 > **NOTE**: OrientDB automatically closes all opened databases when the process dies gracefully (not by killing it by force).
 This is assured if the Operating System allows a graceful shutdown.